Search Menu

 • A state-inspected “equal-to” slaughter and/or processing plant,

-• A Talmadge-Aiken (TA) or very small federally inspected plant.
+• A Talmadge-Aiken (TA) or very small federally-inspected plant, or

-Eligible expenses must make an immediate impact on the state’s capacity to process or store Utah-raised protein or Utah-grown products including beef, dairy, pork, eggs, poultry, lamb, bison, fruit, vegetables, honey, etc. Reimbursement amounts are based on the applicable and reasonable project costs.
+Eligible expenses may include processing, distribution, storage, cold storage, and packaging equipment.
+Expenses must make an immediate impact on the state’s capacity to process or store Utah-raised protein or Utah-grown products, including beef, dairy, pork, eggs, poultry, lamb, bison, fruit, vegetables, honey, etc. Reimbursement amounts are based on the applicable and reasonable project costs.

 Reimbursement will be up to the amount stated in the contract and will require actual or copies of receipts, expenses, paid invoices and/or checks.